MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm03.md

 In `Rust`, `libc` is the most common way that the standard library interfaces with the OS, with some direct syscalls where necessary.
-There are many good reasons for doing so, even when not building cross-platform/cross-architecture libraries, I wanted something pure `Rust` however.
+There are many good reasons for using `libc`, even when not building cross-platform/cross-architecture libraries, I wanted something pure `Rust`, so that went out the window.

 #### Libc

 `libc` does a vast amount of things, on Linux there are two implementations that dominate, `glibc` and `musl`.
-I won't go into the details of the differences between them, but they are C-libraries that make your C-code run on Linux.
+I won't go into the details of the differences between them, but simplified, they are C-libraries that make your C-code run on Linux.
 As libraries they expose methods to interface with the OS, for example reading or writing to a file, or connecting to a socket.
-Some functions are essentially just a proxies for `syscalls` but some do more things behind the scenes, like synchronization of shared application resources such as the environment pointer.
+Some functions are essentially just a proxies for `syscalls` but some do more things behind the scenes, like synchronization of shared application resources such as access to the environment pointer.

 ### Removing the std-library functions and replacing them with syscalls